 - Regulatory Oversight: M1 Finance is a registered broker/dealer with FINRA, and subject to numerous types of regulation and oversight.

 - SIPC Insurance: Your account is protected by SIPC insurance.
 This insurance covers up to $500,000 per account in the case of fraud or mismanagement.
-Brokerage accounts and IRA accounts are separate accounts, each providing $500,000 of insurance and up to $250,000 in cash.
+Brokerage accounts and IRA accounts are separate accounts, each providing $500,000 of insurance on securities and up to $250,000 in cash.

 M1 Finance Review Summary